-The Sony DSC-W800 is our top budget camera because it delivers good image quality in a compact package, measures just 2.1 x 2 x 0.9 inches when turned off, and weighs 3.5 ounces.
-However, it’s easy to inadvertently put your fingers over the flash.
+The Sony DSC-W800 sits atop our best cheap cameras list because it delivers good image quality in a compact package, measures just 2.1 x 2 x 0.9 inches when turned off, and weighs 3.5 ounces.

 When you turn it on, the lens telescopes out of the front, offering a 5x zoom that’s good enough to capture photos of a friend from a distance.
 It shoots 20.1-megapixel images that are saved to a (not included) SD card that fits alongside the slim battery.
 The 2.7-inch liquid-crystal display screen is a decent size, but looks blocky and is very hard to see in direct sunlight.
+It’s also easy to inadvertently put your fingers over the flash.

 If you have a few more bucks to spend, the Sony Cyber-shot DSC-W830 packs a surprising amount of features into a small package, including high-definition video, panoramic images and a long 8x zoom lens.
 When you turn it on, the lens telescopes out from the front into three sections, but the assembly feels rather fragile.
 The DSC-W830 also has gaps that could collect grains of sand or dirt, jamming the camera.
 In fact, our review model had a bit of dust stuck in the lens mechanism that showed up as a black shadow on zoomed-in images.